irashinde574-create/1262241941_Ira-Shinde-_AI-Bathroom-Designer/kohler-bathroom-ai (7)/kohler-bathroom-ai/README.md

-# Kohler AI Bathroom Designer & Planner
+#AI Bathroom Designer & Planner

 An AI-assisted bathroom design system that takes a customer's room dimensions, budget, and aesthetic preference, and produces a personalized, physically